-Can herbal medicine make a major difference for women with Polycystic Ovary Syndrome?
+Can herbal medicine make a major difference for obese women with PCOS?

 Let’s take a look at this recently published study:

 Scientists from the Western Sydney University looked at the potential benefits of combining two modes of treatment for overweight women suffering from PCOS.

 Barriers to PCOS weight loss are common so this studies’ focus on multiple success markers with “The primary outcome (of) oligomenorrhoea/amenorrhoea.
 Secondary outcomes were hormones; anthropometry; quality of life; depression, anxiety, and stress; pregnancy; birth outcomes; and safety” is refreshing.

 With a 40% of women reporting the use of herbal medicine in their natural PCOS treatment approach, this study provides useful insights that many health professionals have understood for an eon.